Grilled Vegetable Kabobs are made with a simple marinade and a variety of summer vegetables, to create a healthy, easy, flavor-packed, side dish.

 Grilled Vegetable Kabobs

-- 8 cups of fresh vegetables cut into 2-inch pieces zucchini, yellow squash, onions, peppers, whole grape tomatoes, whole button mushrooms
+- 8 cups fresh vegetables cut into 2-inch pieces see note

 - ¼ cup olive oil